-This course introduces students to the evaluation and communication of the impacts that society’s metabolism has on the functioning of the earth’s physical and biological systems.
-The main themes addressed in this course are the Anthropocene, Economics of the Anthropocene, Resources and Energy scenarios, Water, Food System, and Governance.
-Additionally, the course challenges students to communicate relevant aspects of society’s metabolism to broader audiences; for this, the course introduces several science communication techniques, which are applied in tutorials and project work.
+This course introduces students to the evaluation of the impacts that society’s metabolism has on the functioning of the earth’s physical and biological systems.
+The main themes addressed in this course are the Anthropocene, Economics of the Anthropocene, The environmental and social impacts of society’s metabolism, Resources and Energy scenarios, Water, and the Food System.

-Each lecture session of the course consists of an analysis of readings facilitated by the course lecturers, a content lecture given either by the course teacher or by an an invited speaker, and finally a debate and/or class exercises and student presentations.
+Each lecture session of the course consists of an analysis of readings facilitated by the course lecturers, a content lecture given either by the course coordinators or by an invited speaker and/or class exercises and student presentations.

-Lectures are complemented by workshops and interactive tutorials and pre-recorded materials.
-The workshops focus on science communication and support students in structuring their project work.
-At times, course coordinators facilitate hands-on tutorials to deepen understanding on some course topics.
+Workshops and interactive tutorials complement the lectures.
+The workshops support students in structuring their group projects.
+At times, course coordinators facilitate hands-on tutorials to deepen the students’ understanding of some course topics.

 Preparation before class and active participation in class are fundamental for the success of the course.
 For this reason, we stimulate discussions in class so that everyone can bring and share their experience, values and opinions with their peers.

 After completing this course, students are able to…

 Describe society’s metabolism and the pressures it exerts on the environment;

 Understand the connections between the drivers of demand for energy and natural resources;